-Hermes Fund Managers Limited (HFML or "Hermes") is an asset manager with a difference.
+Hermes Fund Managers Limited ('HFML' or 'Hermes') is an asset manager with a difference.
 We believe that, while our primary purpose is helping beneficiaries retire better by providing world-class active investment management and stewardship services, our role goes further.
 We believe we have a duty to deliver holistic returns - outcomes for our clients that go far beyond the financial and consider the impact our decisions have on society, the environment and the wider world.
 Our goal is to help people invest better, retire better and create a better society for all.
+We pursue this goal through a holistic approach to investing that incorporates environmental, social and governance considerations into all of our investment products.
+We believe that our ability to mitigate ESG risks and capture investment opportunities arising from these considerations is essential to achieving consistent investment outperformance for our clients.